flaming-cl/flaming-cl.github.io/source/_posts/closure_stories.md

 By now, you should have a grasp of what closure is.

-However, sometime when people talk about closure, they are not referring to the precise concept of closure.
+However, sometimes when people talk about closure, they are not referring to the precise concept of closure.
 For instance, you might hear people mentioning the term 'closure,' but what they're actually referring to is:

 *They have a function that does not reference data from the lexical scope they expected.*